AntaresMugisho/EyeMouse/README.md

 It can be more helpful for the one who lives with amrs disability.

-# What are this app able to do ?
+# What you can do with this app
 - Move the cursor on the screen
 - Click and/or double click with the left eye
 - Right click with the right eye